10 Real-World Tips To Reduce High Stress (At Work Or Home)

 McCullough and his team found an increase in forgiveness linked to a decrease in rumination.
 Rumination is overthinking past events, which can result from stress and lead to anxiety or depression.

-A study on 332 young, middle-aged, and older adults over five weeks showed forgiveness could significantly reduce stress.
+A study on 332 young, middle-aged, and older adults over five weeks showed forgiveness significantly reduced stress.
 The researchers behind the Forgiveness, Stress, and Health: a 5-Week Dynamic Parallel Process Study write:

 It is not always easy to forgive.
-But forgiving is for your own benefit—to reduce your toxic stress—not for the sake of the other person.
+But forgiving is for your own benefit—to reduce your toxic stress—not for the other person’s sake.
 When you forgive, you decide to let go of your negative feelings.

 Your forgiveness is not dependent on whether the offender deserves it or not.
-For all it matters, you do not even have to let the person know you forgave them.
+You do not even have to let the person know you forgave them.

 Forgiveness is a choice you are making.
 And you are the one to get its benefit.